Seattle Public Schools, 1862-2023: William Cullen Bryant Elementary School

 See Additional Media

-By September 1923, Bryant School had eight portables, supplementing the six-room building to accommodate enrollment that had increased 160 percent since 1918-19.
+By September 1923, Bryant had eight portables, supplementing the six-room building to accommodate enrollment that had increased 160 percent since 1918-1919.
 Originally, grades 1-6 attended this school, then it expanded to include grades 7 and 8.
-In 1925, in preparation for the construction of a larger Bryant, the district purchased two lots, including the former Ravenna Methodist Protestant Church, in order "to complete the Bryant school site."
-Construction of a new brick building in 20th Century Georgian style was completed between February and August 1926.
-Like other schools constructed by the district during the 1920's, Bryant incorporated many features that were then new to school design, including combined assembly-lunchrooms; covered, open-air playcourts; and specialized staff rooms and offices.
+In 1925, in preparation for the construction of a larger Bryant school, the district purchased two lots, including the former Ravenna Methodist Protestant Church, in order "to complete the Bryant school site."
+Construction of a new brick building in twentieth century Georgian style was completed between February and August 1926.
+Like other schools constructed by the district during the 1920s, Bryant incorporated many features that were then new to school design, including combined assembly-lunchrooms; covered, open-air play courts; and specialized staff rooms and offices.

-The new building was the first elementary school in the district to be constructed especially for the semi-departmental or platoon organization, with a library, art room, gym, music room, and sewing/cooking room.
-For students and teachers who had for many years tolerated the old wooden building's outhouses, the indoor plumbing must have seemed the ultimate in modern conveniences.
+The new building was the first elementary school in the district to be constructed especially for the semi-departmental or platoon organization with a library, art room, gym, music room, and sewing/cooking room.
+Those students and teachers who had tolerated the old wooden building’s outhouses for many years, found the new indoor plumbing the ultimate in modern convenience.

-Kindergarten was added in 1930-31, filling the school beyond its capacity of 800 pupils.
+Kindergarten was added in 1930-1931, filling the school beyond its capacity of 800 pupils.
 Meanwhile, the area population continued to boom.
-Most of the homes now standing around the school and south of NE 65th Street were built in the 1920's.
+Most of the homes now standing around the school and south of NE 65th Street were built in the 1920s.
 In 1931, an east wing was added with eight classrooms, two library rooms, a science room, an art room, and a larger gymnasium.
-Throughout the 1930's, Bryant's enrollment stayed fairly steady at between 900 and 1,000 pupils in grades K-8.
+Throughout the 1930s, Bryant’s enrollment stayed steady between 900 and 1,000 pupils in grades K-8.

 Location: (N)E 47th Street & 34th